The Internal Rate of Return(IRR)

 n = Number of periods to be discounted back

-The present value of future cash flows, as represented by the formula above, will deliver as result that is either above or below zero. if the present value is above zero, that means that the rate of return delivered is greater than the discount rate used to calculate the present value.
+The present value of future cash flows, as represented by the formula above, will deliver a result that is either above or below zero.
+If the present value is above zero, that means that the rate of return delivered is higher than the discount rate used to calculate the present value.
 If the present value is less than zero, then that means that the rate of return delivered from the future cash flow is less than the discount rate used to calculate the present value.

-So if the present value is positive, that means the rate of return is larger than the discount rate and if the present value is negative, that means the rate of return is smaller than the discount rate.
+So if the present value is positive, that means the rate of return is larger than the discount rate, and if the present value is negative, that means the rate of return is lower than the discount rate.
 So what is the rate of return if my present value equals zero?
-In this case, the rate of return equals the discount rate, and this is that rate of return that is called the internal rate of return or IRR.
+In this case, the rate of return equals the discount rate, and this is the rate of return that is called the internal rate of return or IRR.

 Internal Rate of Return Formula